How To Remove Water From Diesel Fuel

 Diesel Additive

 This contains pure isopropanol.
-Rubbing alcohol off the shelf usually contains about 70% isopropyl alcohol and 30% water.
+Rubbing alcohol off the shelf typically contains about 70% isopropyl alcohol and 30% water.
 The range can vary between 60% and 90% alcohol.

 This is because stronger alcoholic solutions do not provide significantly superior anti-microbial outcomes.
 It is a waste of money, so drug companies add water to dilute it.

 Therefore, adding a rubbing alcohol solution to your diesel tank actually adds more water.
-Well, if ever there were a futile exercise…
+Well, if ever there were a pointless exercise…

 Conclusion